 Galley and Mess Hall: (50-person capacity) Our newly designed kitchen has a commercial six-burner range and griddle, two Sun Frost energy efficient refrigerators, a chest freezer, a three-bay stainless steel sink and prep table, and food storage.
-We currently have a community supported agriculture (CSA) share with the Sparkplug Farm on Vinalhaven Island, and are working to expand our own garden capacity on island for fresh produce and agriculture curriculum.
+We are working to expand our own garden capacity on island for fresh produce and agriculture curriculum using our new greenhouse from Maine Garden Products.
+We source our food through local farms and fisherman and use Native Maine to ensure we can meet the dietary needs of all of our participants.
 We compost our food scraps on Hurricane Island and recycle through the Vinalhaven transfer station.

 Cabins: There are five cabins on the island that can house 22 program participants.
 Each cabin has wooden bed frames with mattresses.

 The Bunk House: (22-24 person capacity) A newly renovated wing that extends from our workshop and houses our main solar array is now equipped to sleep larger groups of students in a series of 2-and-5-person rooms.